Julián Zea

-Julián Esteban Zea Macca (born 17 January 1999) is a Colombian footballer who plays as a forward.
+Julián Esteban Zea Macca (born 17 January 1999) is a Colombian footballer who plays as a forward for Portuguese club Oliveira do Bairro.

 Club career

 Deportivo Cali

 Zea joined Deportivo Cali when he was 8 years old.
 He played his way up through the youth ranks and got his professional debut against La Equidad on 30 August 2018 in a cup game, where he played from start.
 His Categoría Primera A debut came nearly two months later against Jaguares de Córdoba.
 Those two games was his only appearances in that season.

 Zea signed a new three-year deal with Cali in January 2019.
 However, Zea only played a total of 63 minutes, divided into 2 matches, in the whole 2019 season.

 Tauro

 In the summer 2019, Zea and two other Colombian players from Deportivo Cali, together joined Tauro F.C. in Panama.
 Zea quickly became a regular player for the team, playing 23 games and scoring two goals in six months, helping the team winning the league title in that season.